felixtoo48/flask_customer_order/README.md

 ## Environment
-This project is interpreted/tested on Ubuntu 20.04 LTS using Flask (version 3.0.3) create .env file and add the following contents serving as credentials.
+This project is interpreted/tested on Ubuntu 20.04 LTS using Flask (version 3.0.3)

+I created .env file and add the following contents serving as credentials.

 ```
 # yoursecret key